seshaljain/intro-to-git/README.md

 #### 2. Fork this repository

-Click on the Fork button on the top-right of this page
+Click on the Fork button on the top-right of this page.
+Go through the [Forking Guide](https://guides.github.com/activities/forking/) for more details.

 #### 3. Launch Git Bash